nimilshah55/Red_Tech_Coding_Challenge_BackEnd/README.md

 • Implement 5 endpoints o Create, read, update and delete endpoints for orders Endpoints should offer basic input validation and error handling <br />
 o A search endpoint to filter by Order Types<br />
   Order Types are Standard, SaleOrder, PurchaseOrder, TransferOrder, and ReturnOrder
 • Create and implement at least a repository layer using Dependency Injection (DI) o Feel free to use .NET’s native features or a 3rd party package if preferred <br />
 • Entity models should not propagate to the end user, so mapping between entities and user-friendly models should occur <br />

-Mandatory Features
+Mandatory Features <br />
-• A fully functional set of endpoints to match the expected deliverables
+• A fully functional set of endpoints to match the expected deliverables <br />
-• Any kind of external data store for source data
+• Any kind of external data store for source data <br />
-• Basic DI Implementation for a data ingress class Above Average Features
+• Basic DI Implementation for a data ingress class<br />
+Above Average Features <br />
 • A normalized data store for application entities.
 An SQL script is an acceptable deliverable.
-Special consideration is given for knowledge/implementation of Entity Framework. o Code-first or Database-first is acceptable
+Special consideration is given for knowledge/implementation of Entity Framework. o Code-first or Database-first is acceptable <br />
-• Install Swagger on top of the project
+• Install Swagger on top of the project <br />
-• Demonstrated knowledge of DI lifetime management o A transient or scoped service layer to handle business logic or repository passthrough is acceptable • Unit tests for Controllers and DI classes
+• Demonstrated knowledge of DI lifetime management <br />
+o A transient or scoped service layer to handle business logic or repository passthrough is acceptable • Unit tests for Controllers and DI classes
-Exceptional Features
+Exceptional Features <br />
-• All of the Above Average deliverables
+• All of the Above Average deliverables <br />
-• Host your Database and API in a location accessible remotely (i.e. publicly)
+• Host your Database and API in a location accessible remotely (i.e. publicly) <br />
-• Implement authentication (username/password, token, etc.) for the API • Utilize containerization and/or a deployment pipeline to host the app programmatically
+• Implement authentication (username/password, token, etc.) for the API • Utilize containerization and/or a deployment pipeline to host the app programmatically<br />